Emergency Response Courses

 Special Requirements: To be qualified to participate in this course, the member must never have been convicted of a felony or any crime of domestic violence.

-MSC Approval: This course is hereby recognized as meeting the standards and content of OPNAVINST 3591.1 Series Small Arms Training and Qualification and the Military Sealift Command's Individual Small Arms Training and Qualification Course.
+This course is recognized as meeting the standards and content of OPNAVINST 3591.1 Series Small Arms Training and Qualification and the Military Sealift Command's Small Arms Training and Qualification of Instruction.

 This course is designed to prepare the mariner to function efficiently as a Vessel Security Officer.
 Topics emphasized in this course include security regulations, risk assessment and mitigation techniques, anti-piracy and armed robbery techniques including the use of deadly force, and interfacing with port or company security officers and implementation of the Vessel's Security Plan.